4x5 RB Auto Graflex

 Maintenance and repair

-The shutter of my Graflex was repaired in the late 1990s by my local camera shop which is no longer in business.
+The shutter curtains of my Leica IIIa were replaced in the late 1990s by Penn Camera Exchange, a Washington, D.C. camera shop that is no longer in business.

 References / further reading: